 Confusing Healthcare Concepts

-Written translations can also be legally binding, such as privacy practices, consent forms, explanation of benefits, etc. If the translation leads to misunderstandings due to mistranslations, this could have legal consequences.
+Written translations in healthcare can also be legally binding, such as privacy practices, consent forms, explanation of benefits, etc. If the translation leads to misunderstandings due to mistranslations, this could have legal consequences.
 The challenge here often is that considerable investment has to be made for professional translation of long legal documents.
 It’s often much more cost efficient to have documents read to them in their language through an interpreter or a relative.
 Even if the person needing help in a foreign language gets legal counsel, there is a difference between interpreting legal advice through an attorney and having that relayed by an interpreter versus having a person sign documents that is interpreted to them on the spot.
 It’s not a practice that is recommended and can lead to people having to make decisions without having all the correct information.
+The American Bar Association sets standards on translation and interpretation.

 There are also financial consequences when families make decisions about their care and health insurance needs.
 The terminology around financial concepts in healthcare are already confusing to most Americans.
 Without clear guidance on what the patient’s rights and responsibilities are (as typically explained in the Explanation of Benefits), there is a good chance that families are not making the right decisions to choose the right plan for their situation, make the appropriate decisions on how to submit claims and also risk losing out on benefits they are entitled to.
 It’s also important to be consistent and clear in terminology as many families go through brokers and seek out personal help through local organizations who can help them in their language.
 It’s especially important in written communications to continue to explain concepts by using consistent terminology, but also to use examples and definitions to help the reader get familiar with the most important financial concepts, such as deductibles, out-of-pocket costs, copay, coinsurance, limits, in-network, out-of-network and premiums.
 All these concepts can be intimidating and confusing, but they all make part of the important decision to choose a health plan and responsible decision making.